uxuycom/uxuy-docsite/docs/copy-trading/copy-trading-guide.md

 - Enter **margin amount** and **stop-loss ratio**
 - Confirm to start — the system will auto-sync trades

+You can also choose reverse copy trading.
+In this mode, your positions will always be the opposite of the trader’s (their longs become your shorts, and their shorts become your longs).

 <img src="/img/copy-trading/copy-trading-interface.png" alt="Copy Trade Interface" width="300px" />

 ### Step 4: View Positions and History